 According to the mandate of the convention, on the 20th of June 1922, Germany ceded parts of Upper Silesia to Poland.

 Consequences of partition for the economic and social life of the region

-The partition also impacted on agencies that had previously cooperated with these partitioned companies.
-Sources of supply and financing were separated as were the supply chains of water, electricity and gas.
+The partition also impacted agencies that had previously cooperated with these partitioned companies.
+Sources of supply and financing were separated, as were the supply chains of water, electricity and gas.
 Borders also cut across residential properties, gardens and farms.

 Consequences of partition for the tramway system